top of page

 Hawai‘i PAAM Secretary and AHEC member Josann Jenks shared:

 "Hawai‘i PAAM and AHEC teamed up with Dr. Maile Arvin to host a workshop focusing on the AHEC Resolution regarding boarding schools.
 Dr. Arvin shared her research on the Waiale‘e Training School for Boys.
 Na Lei Poina Ole: Beloved Children Never Forgotten."
-A video recording of the presentation will be made available.

 Youth and young adults hiked the Makapu‘u Lighthouse Trail